Melbourne is a city famous for its nooks and crannies. From a bar inside a wardrobe to an underground cheese cellar

 The underground cheese cellar

-If you’re seeking gourmet goodness, follow Spring Street Grocer’s old neon cheese sign down a spiral staircase.
+If you’re seeking gourmet goodness, follow Spring Street Grocer’s neon cheese sign down a spiral staircase.
 Behold!
-A white-tiled basement temple of cheese, sourced seasonally from around the world and sold at optimal ripeness.
+A white-tiled basement temple of cheese, sourced from around the world and stored in strict fromage friendly conditions.
 From brie to blue, your heart’s desire awaits at Spring Street Cheese Cellar.

 Carlton’s hidden coffee roaster

 In a hidden alley behind a petrol station, Vertue Coffee Roasters used to have a name even more obscure than its location.
-Inspired by a handbill promoting London’s first coffee house, which opened in 1652, it began as The Vertue Of The Coffee Drink.
+Inspired by a handbill promoting London’s first coffee house, it began as The Vertue Of The Coffee Drink.
 A micro roaster, cafe, kitchen and retailer, they take their coffee very seriously.

 The car park from Mad Max

-A couple of blocks away at the University of Melbourne, explore the carpark hidden under the vast South Lawn.
-Built in the early 1970s, its network of pillars is like an orderly forest of giant concrete mushrooms.
-An amazing architectural feat, this totally instagrammable space was a location for the original Mad Max movie.
+A couple of blocks away at the University of Melbourne, explore the carpark hidden under South Lawn.
+Built in the early 1970s, its network of pillars is like an orderly forest of concrete mushrooms.
+An amazing architectural feat, this space was a location for the original Mad Max movie.